Hablamos Español Insurance Companies We Work With

 Why most service businesses need both

-If your business can both hurt someone physically and cost a client money through a mistake, you have both exposures.
-A contractor whose work injures a bystander needs general liability; the same contractor whose design error causes a loss needs professional liability.
-Carrying one and not the other leaves a predictable gap.
+If your business can both hurt someone physically and cost a client money through a mistake, you generally have both exposures.
+A contractor whose work injures a bystander may rely on general liability; the same contractor whose design error causes a loss may rely on professional liability.
+Carrying one and not the other can leave a predictable gap.

 Getting the split right